To the Men and Women of the Armed Forces:

 - Supporting children and families serving in the National Guard or Reserves

 Military Impacted Schools Association (outside source)

-A national organization representing school districts that serve high concentrations of military children.
+This association is a national organization representing school districts that serve high concentrations of military children.

 Troops to Teachers (outside source)